-***Note: During the COVID 19 Pandemic, all mediators are able to work with you remotely and may serve any county.
-Those mediators who have listed specific counties in their profiles may be willing to meet in person in those counties, and may do so solely at the mediator’s discretion.
-Use the list of mediators to find a mediator.***
+***Note: Use the list of mediators to find a mediator.
+Mediators are continuing to work remotely and may serve any county.
+Those mediators who have listed specific counties in their profiles may be willing to meet in person in those counties and may do so solely at the mediator’s discretion.***

 Some cases are best resolved by the people (called "parties") themselves instead of by a judge.
 That’s why the judge in your case might ask you to take part in mediation.
 In mediation, you and your (former) spouse or partner can make decisions together about what is best for your children.
 The court will help pay the cost of a mediator in appropriate family and probate cases.
 By working with a mediator, you can protect your children from hurtful adult conflict.